Beb3r/masterdetailshowcase/README.md

 A small app showcasing modularisation and clean architecture principles.
-Displays a list of Rick & Morty TV show characters.
+Displays a list of Rick & Morty TV show episodes & characters.
 Opens a details screen on click.

 Stack:
 - Single activity + Compose